flipacholas/Architecture-of-consoles/articles/master-system.md

 The video-out connector of this system is *incredibly* handy.
 It exposes **composite** and **RGB** signals, which can be imagined as the two 'extremes' of video quality.

-On the downside, it doesn't carry 'composite sync', so making use of the RGB will require to capture the sync signal from composite, and its quality isn't optimal.
+On the downside, it doesn't carry 'composite sync', so making use of the RGB will require capturing the sync signal from composite, and its quality isn't optimal.

 ---